 One of the best methods we suggest to webmasters is identifying spammy domains from where your website gets backlinks.

-RankWatch’s Link Explorer can help you separate toxic domains from good ones within seconds.
+RankWatch’s free backlink checker can help you separate toxic domains from good ones within seconds.

-Once you have added a new project, you just need to visit the link explorer page, and all backlink-related data of your website will be in front of you.
+Once you have added a new project, you just need to visit the backlink audit page, and all backlink-related data of your website will be in front of you.

 Let’s say the domain quality is really good and has tons of visitors every month, but, and that’s a big BUT, the domain genre does not match your website content.
 Now, would you consider such domains referring to your website?

 We don’t think so.
-Instead, such domains will negatively affect your site’s traffic by increasing the bounce rate.
+Instead, such links will negatively affect your site’s traffic by increasing the bounce rate.

-To ensure that such domains do not link to your website, separate them using the TLD distribution zone.
+To ensure that such sites do not link to your website, separate them using the Link Quality feature.

 3. By Country